 Are You Trapped In Debt?
 Here’s How To Pay Off What You Owe Faster

-The 2017 Financial Stability Report released in August this year by the inter-agency Financial Stability Coordination Council found that Filipinos will face costlier debt servicing due to rising interest rates due to a stronger US dollar.
+The 2017 Financial Stability Report released in August 2018 by the inter-agency Financial Stability Coordination Council found that Filipinos will face costlier debt servicing due to rising interest rates due to a stronger US dollar.
 This is a timely reminder of your own debt servicing capacity.

 The first step is to have a plan to manage your debt that can save you money in the long run.